 HelloTalk does that job quickly by saving it as a favorite.

-They also provide a notebook where you can write and save important information, reminders, and notes for later purposes.
+They also provide a notebook to write and save important information, reminders, and notes for later purposes.

 5. AL Grammar